Considering SHERP? 20 Questions Answered

 Please also note that NYU has some specific requirements regarding undergraduate degrees from colleges and universities outside the U.S. You must receive your undergraduate degree (U.S. baccalaureate or equivalent) from an institution of recognized standing before enrollment.
 Students from India, Pakistan, Sri Lanka, Myanmar and Bangladesh must show completion of both the baccalaureate and master’s examinations prior to registration.
 The examinations for the Bachelor of Engineering and the Bachelor of Technology meet our application requirements.
 For students holding three-year degrees from Australia, we do require a four-year degree to apply.

-17) May I enroll part-time or defer admission?
+17) May I enroll part-time, transfer into SHERP, or defer admission?

 We are unable to accept part-time students, sorry.
+We also do not accept transfer students.
 All SHERP students start in September and are expected to complete the program by December of the following year.
 Please also note that we are unable to grant deferrals to accepted students except under extraordinary circumstances; you should apply the same year you hope to enroll.

 18) When is the application deadline?
 Can I apply late?